 The type of interest rate you get on a student loan is just as important as the rate itself.
 Fixed interest rates stay the same throughout the loan term, which means you’ll have predictable monthly payments.
 Variable interest rates, on the other hand, can fluctuate in response to market changes.
 Your monthly payments could rise and fall accordingly.

-The right choice between the two depends on the type of borrower you are, your future income and what you can reasonably afford to repay.
+The right choice between fixed and variable student loans depends on the type of borrower you are, your future income, what you can reasonably afford to repay and what market conditions are like.
 Here’s the breakdown of variable versus fixed interest rates for student loans.

 What is the difference between fixed and variable student loans?

 The main difference between fixed and variable student loans is whether the interest rate can change.
 However, there are some other areas your rate can affect, including your budget, your student loan payment and how your payment relates to your future income.

 Fixed-rate student loans

 Variable-rate student loans

 Interest rate will never change

 Know exactly how much interest you’ll pay